Road Warriors: World Wrestling Federation (1990–1992)

-LOD would return a short time later with their original manager Paul Ellering at WrestleMania VIII.
-The team later incorporated a ventriloquist dummy called "Rocco" (Originally introduced as "Freckles" in front of a live crowd at a WWF TV Taping, the segment bombed so badly that it never aired) which served as their “inspiration”, but this gimmick was short-lived.
+At WrestleMania VIII, the team returned to the company during an interview with Gene Okerlund and Ellering returned to be the team's on-screen manager.
+The team later incorporated a ventriloquist dummy called "Rocco" (Originally introduced as "Freckles" in front of a live crowd at a WWF TV Taping, the segment bombed so badly that it never aired) which served as their "inspiration", but this gimmick was short-lived.
 Hegstrand left the company in disgust with the Rocco gimmick immediately after SummerSlam 1992 at the Wembley Stadium where LOD rode to the ring on motorbikes in front of over 80,000 fans.
 He then went AWOL in London after the event with John Nord (The Berzerker) and missed the flight back to the U.S., while Laurinaitis stuck around and finished the team's contractual obligations with former Demolition member Crush (now repackaged from his Demolition character to being a face, becoming a tanned muscle guy from the beaches of his native Hawaii) replacing Hawk on house shows in Europe in mid September 1992, after Hawk left the WWF.
 Crush and Animal teamed to defeat The Beverly Brothers five times and Kato and Skinner once.
 Paul Ellering also joined Crush and Animal in some six man tag team matches.
 When the newly formed team returned to North America, Animal and Crush both started wrestling singles matches and the team was no more.
 Shortly after Animal then left the WWF, because an injury to his back forced him into a lengthy hiatus.